katcipis/sophia/notes/articles/borg.md

 one running on production.
 Of course this will usually not be 100% true since it requires a lot of discipline and determinism to do this (things that are usually lacking on software development), but it seems to work well enough to be proven useful on a lot of cases.

+# High Availability With Hardware Failures

+Another key difference that I found between Kubernetes and Borg (besides the networking model) is that Borg is aware of the topology of the cluster it is running on, so it is much more able to provide true high availability since it can replicate services across different racks and different failure/power domains.
+Implementing this on a generic multi cloud way seems extremelly hard if not impossible.
+But this kind of integration between a cluster orchestrator and the hardware that it is running on top seems not only desirable but even required to achieve true high availability.

+You can achieve high availability on different ways, like doing Kubernetes cluster federation on different failure domains manually, but this does not seem to be as efficiente as Google's approach to embed this on the orchestrator (makes sense to the orchestrator to know this since he is the responsible for scheduling).